brainstormforce/wp-spectra/readme.txt

 = 1.22.0 =
 * Fix: Post Layouts - Fixed the JS undefined error with `post_type` in block editor while using Post Masonry.
+* Fix: Post Layouts - Fixed the Post Layout keeps loading when clicking on categories All.

 = 1.21.0 =
 * New: Tabs Block.
 [Read More](https://ultimategutenberg.com/tabs/)